primitiv/primitiv-python/README.md

 For now, we provide only a source pacakge, and `pip` command downloads a source package and builds it before installing.
-This is useful for users to install this library with CUDA/OpenCL backends with keeping compatibility with the `manylinux1` standard described in [PEP 513](https://www.python.org/dev/peps/pep-0513/).
+This is useful for users to install this library with CUDA/OpenCL backends while keeping compatibility with the `manylinux1` standard described in [PEP 513](https://www.python.org/dev/peps/pep-0513/).